-Benício Werner Second Treasurer Afubra

-lished Afubra as a global benchmark among Afubra's forest nursery, which today not only produces seedlings of native and exotic trees, but also seedlings of agricultural food crops.
-In addition to raising awareness of the importance of preserving the environment, Verde é Vida also provides communities and schools with incentives and educational support.

-What distinguishes Brazil's tobacco sector from other producing regions worldwide?

-The Integrated System, introduced in 1918 by the then Souza Cruz, is important because it provides agricultural inputs recommended for tobacco growing, and was later followed by all the companies operating in Brazil, tural advisors together with the integrated growers, resulting in the production of high quality tobacco without residues, making it a tobacco accepted by all importing countries.
-The union of the seven entities representing growers, where everyone works together to defend the interests of the tobacco growers. of Tobacco Growers) is a public body that has a greater political relationship with the executive and legislative branches, both at the

-Since What have been the most significant transformations in the sector in Brazil over the Afubra was past two decades in general?

-Technological growth with the care of the founded, crop soil, seeds and other inputs, which has increased the productivity and quality of Bra-

-The implementation of new greenhouses for encouraged on members' curing tobacco and the introduction of other machines and implements that reduce labor properties. in tobacco cultivation.
+Benício Werner Second Treasurer Afubra produces seedlings of native and exotic trees, but also seedlings of agricultural food crops.
+In addition to raising awareness of the importance of preserving the environment, Verde é Vida also provides communities and schools with incentives and educational support. from other producing regions worldwide?
+The Integrated System, introduced in 1918 by the then Souza Cruz, is important because it provides agricultural inputs recommended for tobacco growing, and was later followed by all the companies operating in Brazil, Another milestone is that, since Afubra was which develop the activity through agriculfounded, crop diversification has been en- tural advisors together with the integrated growers, resulting in the production of high quality tobacco without residues, making it a tobacco accepted by all importing countries.
+The union of the seven entities representing growers, where everyone works together to AmproTabaco (Association of Municipalities of Tobacco Growers) is a public body that has a greater political relationship with the executive and legislative branches, both at the municipal, state and federal levels.
+Since What have been the most significant transformations in the sector in Brazil over the Afubra Was past two decades in general?
+Technological growth with the care of the founded, crop soil, seeds and other inputs, which has increased the productivity and quality of Bra- The implementation of new greenhouses for encouraged on members' curing tobacco and the introduction of other machines and implements that reduce labor properties. in tobacco cultivation.
 Romeu Schneider has been a central figure in Afubra for over four decades, holding various leadership roles including secretary, vice-president, and director-president of Agro-Comercial Afubra.
 He also serves as president of the Câmara Setorial da Cadeia Produtiva do Tabaco, where he advocates for the economic and social importance of tobacco farming in Brazil.
 Afubra's agro-commercial operations represent a strategic pillar for diversification and long-term growth.
-Our visits to the Grain Unit gave us a firsthand impression of its scale and
+Our visits to the Grain Unit gave us a firsthand impression of its scale and quality.
 How has the Grain Unit helped tobacco growers diversify their income and strengthen crop resilience?
 Does Afubra offer additional advisory support to optimize outcomes?
 The agro-commercial operations of Afubra represent a strategic pillar to encourage the diversification of production and income for farmers.
 This has always been a vision since the foundation of Afubra, preventing tobacco farmers from being solely dependent on tobacco.
 UG1 has been a facilitating pillar for farmers in the commercialization and storage of their crops.
 Afubra has the technical structure and resources to guide the best use and provide farmers with all necessary instructions.
 We offer the most technically reputable inputs for key crops alongside tobacco, such as corn, rice, soybeans, beans, potatoes, and others.
 Given that approximately 48% of the total revenue from the properties does not come from tobacco, this demonstrates significant progress in the technical knowledge of tobacco farmers regarding other crops, allowing them not only to sustain themselves but also generate additional income.
 The Project has been active for over 30 years, impacting 428 schools and more than 153,000 people-an outstanding achievement.

-Romeo Schneider Pesident of Agro-Comercial Afubra Ltda. and Vice-President

-What is the current adoption rate of solar energy systems among tobacco growers in Southern Brazil?
+Romeo Schneider Pesident of Agro-Comercial Afubra Ltda. and Vice-President Afubra What is the current adoption rate of solar energy systems among tobacco growers in Southern Brazil?
 Regarding solar energy, currently, more than 20% of tobacco farmers are generating solar energy on their properties.
 This is closely related to the intensive use of electricity for tobacco drying in greenhouses, reducing the use of firewood from reforested areas and being more cost-effective.